 6. Incentivise Prompt Payment

 Incentivise your customer to pay promptly.
-There are many ways to do this – you could offer a prompt payment discount upon receipt of invoice, or, if you normally invoice in blocks of time, you could offer credits or a retainer package where clients get extra hours if they pay in advance.
+There are many ways to do this – you could offer a prompt payment discount upon receipt of invoice, or, if you normally invoice financing in blocks of time, you could offer credits or a retainer package where clients get extra hours if they pay in advance.
 Although you may end up giving away something for nothing in the short-term, in the long-term, this strategy keeps your cash flow moving which will bring its own financial gains.

 7 Easy Payment Methods